geomarker-io/codec/data-raw/codec_tbl/crime/README.md

 ## About

-Census tract-level measures of crime incidents (including property crimes, violent crimes, other crimes, gunshots, and reported shootings) in Hamilton County, Ohio.
+Census tract-level measures of crime incidents (including property crimes, violent crimes, other crimes, and reported shootings) in the City of Cincinnati (not all of Hamilton County, Ohio).

-Tract-level measures are derived from the data packages stored in the [`xx_address` repository](https://github.com/geomarker-io/xx_address), including [`crime_incidents-v0.1.2`](https://github.com/geomarker-io/xx_address/releases/tag/crime_incidents-v0.1.2), [`shotspotter-v0.1.2`](https://github.com/geomarker-io/xx_address/releases/tag/shotspotter-v0.1.2), and [`reported_shootings-v0.1.0`](https://github.com/geomarker-io/xx_address/releases/tag/reported_shootings-v0.1.0).
+Tract-level measures are derived from the data packages stored in the [`xx_address` repository](https://github.com/geomarker-io/xx_address), including [`crime_incidents-v0.1.2`](https://github.com/geomarker-io/xx_address/releases/tag/crime_incidents-v0.1.2) and [`reported_shootings-v0.1.0`](https://github.com/geomarker-io/xx_address/releases/tag/reported_shootings-v0.1.0).
 View the metadata for each of these data packages for more information about their sources.

 ## Data